Skip to main content

 Metrics that determine whether the plan is working include trending lab values (ApoB, A1C, fasting insulin, hs-CRP), wearable recovery trends (HRV, Deep Sleep), body composition data (DEXA), VO2 Max progression, and your own felt sense of energy, sleep, and mood.

 When there are several issues at once, we sequence interventions by impact and feasibility.
-Sleep, glucose stability, and movement usually come first because they unlock progress in nearly every other system.
+Sleep, glucose stability, and movement usually come first because they enable progress in nearly every other system.
 Medications or advanced therapies layer on after the foundation is in place.

 The plan accounts for stress and burnout by tracking nervous system markers (HRV, resting heart rate, sleep onset), integrating realistic recovery practices, and being honest about workload.
 We will not write a plan that ignores the rest of your life.